hjertnes/roam/README.md

 #### databaseconnectionstring
 This is used to connect to the database.
 It is a standard postgres connection string.

+#### publish
+Will contain various stuff related to publishing your roam as a website.
+Currently just FilesToCopy that is a list of file ext that will be copied.
+The default is various image files + css and js files.

 #### defaultfileextension
 Not in use yet.
 Might be removed in the future
 #### version